Modern Meatloaf with Middle Eastern Flavours

 To drink: Moroccan spices without too much chilli are fabulous with a cabernet sauvignon, although I find a cabernet sauvignon/merlot to be even softer and more approachable.
 A sangiovese is another good option, or you could try a medium-bodied premium lager.

-Recipe from Just Add Spice by Lyndey Milan & Ian “Herbie” Hemphill
+Recipe from Just Add Spice by Lyndey Milan & Ian “Herbie” Hemphill.

 Search